ACCESS-NRI/access-hive.org.au/docs/model_evaluation/model_evaluation_getting_started/model_evaluation_getting_started.md

-# Model Evaluation Environment at NIC's Gadi
+# Model Evaluation on Gadi

 At this stage of *Getting Started*, we assume that you already have access to NCI's Gadi.
 If this is not the case, please go to our instructions on how to get [access to NCI's Gadi](../../get_started/index.md).